We measure all sorts of metrics in our businesses.

 What’s even more surprising is how this figure is disconnected from expectations.
 HubSpot research found that over two-thirds of people expect a reply within 10 minutes to a sales inquiry or customer service request.
 Despite that, most companies are falling short.

-If your company can drive down your average email response time and use responsiveness as a competitive advantage in your sales and customer support operations, you’ll have happier customers, and a healthier sales pipeline.
+If your company can drive down your average email response time and use responsiveness as a competitive advantage in your sales and customer service operations, you’ll have happier customers, and a healthier sales pipeline.

 To surpass your competitors, you must first understand email response time in the context of your industry.
 We’ve compiled data on average response times in the corporate travel, finance, logistics, real estate, and retail industries.